macmanes-lab/protocols/RNATagSeq_polyA_first.md

 #### 7) Pool barcoded RNA: RLT buffer + Zymo column

-  - NOTE: At this point, multiple samples with distinct RNAtag adaptors will be pooled on the same spin column.
-Do not exceed 5ug RNA per pool, the maximum binding capacity of columns.
-Attempt to normalize the amounts (using your QC in step 4, or even 1) based on the amount of non-ribosomal RNA in each pool, or your other needs.
+  - NOTE: At this point, multiple samples with distinct RNAtag adaptors will be pooled on the same spin column. **Attempt to normalize** the amounts (using your Qubit-QC in step 5B) based on the amount of non-ribosomal RNA in each pool, or your other needs.

   - **LAUREN/ANDREW:** Write up protocol based on your tests!
+  - FINAL ELUTION== 12uL for taking into the next step.

 **PAUSE POINT**

 #### 8) Synthesize First Strand cDNA

-  - Take 12 uL rRNA depleted RNA (use all the material from Ribo-Zero)
+  - Take 12 uL mRNA (use all the material from Ribo-Zero)
   - Add 2 uL (50 pmoles) of AR2 primer (25 uM) 5’-TAC ACG ACG CTC TTC CGA T-3’
   - Mix well
   - Heat the mixture to 70°C for 2 min and immediately place on cold block on ice